2damlee/rna-responder-pipeline/README.md

 - Control for batch effects or other covariates
 - Make causal or clinical claims about biomarkers

-The cohort is small (28 samples).
+The cohort is 27 baseline samples.
 The analysis is intended to demonstrate data pipeline design, not to produce publication-ready results.

 ---